DyzLecticus/Zeesoft/V3.0/ZSPR/README.md

 nl.zeesoft.zspr.test.TestPatternManagerScan
 -------------------------------------------
-This test shows how to create and initialzie a *PatternManager* instance and then use it to translate a sentence to its value and back.
+This test shows how to create and initialzie a *PatternManager* instance and then use it to translate a symbol sequence to its values and back.

 **Example implementation**
 ~~~~